sparkbox/standard/software/apache/README.md

 :memo: Note: `mod_proxy` will support using PHP-FPM for executing multiple concurrently installed versions of PHP.

-### vHost file support
+### vhost file support
-Each vhost (site) will be configured in it's own file in the `/usr/local/etc/httpd/vhosts` directory.
+Each vhost (site) will be configured in its own file in the `/usr/local/etc/httpd/vhosts` directory.
 Allow this to happen by:

-  1. Add the the following line to the end of your `httpd.conf`
+  1. Add the following line to the end of your `httpd.conf`

     Include /usr/local/etc/httpd/vhosts/*.conf